BOOK YOUR CONSULTATION

 Interference must be of a substantial and unreasonable nature to qualify as private nuisance.

-Determining If D’s act is substantial and unreasonable à Court seeks to balance the competing interests is both parties.
-Court will weigh the nature and circumstances of the D’s activity and the character of the resulting interference against the P’s interest
+Determining if D’s act is substantial and unreasonable – Court seeks to balance the competing interests of both parties.
+Court will weigh the nature and circumstances of the D’s activity and the character of the resulting interference against the P’s interest.

 Munro v Southern Dairies: Assessment of Competing Interests